urql-graphql/urql/docs/advanced/authentication.md

 },
 ```

-Then `didAuthError` returns `true`, it will trigger the exchange to trigger the logic for asking for re-authentication via `getAuth`.
+If `didAuthError` returns `true`, it will trigger the exchange to trigger the logic for asking for re-authentication via `getAuth`.

 ### Configuring `getAuth` (triggered after an auth error has occurred)